yitsushi/go-misskey/docs/patterns-and-structure.md

 ## Get real world responses

-As you write the request and the function itself, you can specify the response as `core.DummyResponse`.
-It does nothing, it's an empty response struct and it will fail on parsing the response JSON data, but with `client.LogLevel(logrus.DebugLevel)`, you can see what was the response body.
+As you write the request and the function itself, you can specify the response as `core.EmptyResponse`.
+It does nothing, it's an empty response struct, and it will fail on parsing the response JSON data, but with `client.LogLevel(logrus.DebugLevel)`, you can see what the response body was.
-Same it as a fixture file and you can write test for it and you can create an accurate Response struct.
+You can write test for it and you can create an accurate Response struct.

 ## Manual testing